 Wear someone else’s shoes for the day, what does it feel like?
 What happens when you are walking?

-We invited you to take a favourite pair of shoes and share stories with your family, reflecting on the journeys you and others have travelled on foot, then design a shoe mandala and write about your experience of walking.
+We invited you to take a favourite pair of shoes and share stories with your family, reflecting on the journeys you and others have travelled on foot, then design a shoe mandala.
 So many shoes!

 In Other People’s Shoes Mandala by Sarah Doyle